buehler/dotnet-operator-sdk/src/KubeOps.Generator/README.md

 The generator creates a file in the root namespace called `FinalizerRegistrations.g.cs`.
 This file contains all finalizers with generated finalizer-identifiers.
-Further, a function to register all finalizers is generated.
+Further, a function to register all finalizers (i.e., classes that implement `IResourceFinalizer<TEntity>`) is generated.

 #### Example